C2SM/git-course/advanced/slides/slides.md

 ![w:620](images/fork-sync.svg)

 <!--
-Point out that these three buttons are exactly merge, squash and rebase from this morning, now with a graphical interface.
-Nothing new to learn.
+- Point out: these three buttons are exactly merge, squash and rebase from this morning, now with a GUI - nothing new to learn

-Squash is the common default because a branch's twelve commits, half of them "fix typo", are rarely worth keeping in the main history.
+- Squash is the common default: a branch's twelve commits, half "fix typo", rarely worth keeping in the main history

-Deleting the branch afterwards is safe and people hesitate over it.
-The commits are in `main`, and the pull request page preserves everything, including the branch, which GitHub can restore.
+- Deleting the branch afterwards is safe, people hesitate over it
+  - Commits are in `main`, the PR page preserves everything including the branch, which GitHub can restore

-The sync half of the slide is the part people actually get stuck on.
-After the merge, their fork's `main` is behind.
-Either use the "Sync fork" button on the web page, or locally: fetch from `upstream`, merge or rebase into their `main`, push to `origin`.
+- Sync half is where people actually get stuck
+  - After the merge, their fork's `main` is behind
+  - Either the "Sync fork" button, or locally: fetch from `upstream`, merge/rebase into `main`, push to `origin`

-Recommend starting every new piece of work from a freshly synced `main`.
-It avoids most conflicts before they exist.
+- Recommend starting every new piece of work from a freshly synced `main` - avoids most conflicts before they exist -->
--->

 ---